-Considering all that we have learned so far about our “great high priest;” the recipients of this letter and us are encouraged with these words: “Let us therefore come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need.”
+Considering all that we have learned so far about our “great high priest;” the recipients of this letter and us are encouraged by these words: “Let us therefore come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need.”

-Since Jesus personally knows and since Jesus personally serves as our high priest, our connecting link to God, we can with confidence draw near to God through prayer to seek “mercy, and find grace to help in time of need.”
+Since Jesus personally knows, and since Jesus personally serves as our high priest, our connecting link to God, we can, with confidence, draw near to God through prayer to seek “mercy, and find grace to help in time of need.”